Learn how to wake up without the alarm

 - To be safe, set the alarm, just in case.

-Soon, it will become a habit.
+Soon, following this advice will become a habit.

 Sleep in the dark